icsharpcode/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/Wiki.md

 After a while their usability becomes a function of **how much time you want to spend maintaining** them.
 Also, they're next to useless in conversations about the *boundaries* of whatever subdomain or Aggregate you're looking at - because they **lack the interactivity to let you peek beyond the boundary**.

-**netAmermaid** helps you create useful on-the-fly class diagrams within seconds in two simple steps:
+**ILSpy** helps you create useful on-the-fly class diagrams within seconds in two simple steps:

-1. Point the **command line tool** at an assembly to extract its type information and **build a [HTML5](https://en.wikipedia.org/wiki/HTML5#New_APIs) diagramming app** from it.
+1. Point the [**command line tool**](https://github.com/icsharpcode/ILSpy/tree/master/ICSharpCode.ILSpyCmd#readme) at an assembly to extract its type information and **build a [HTML5](https://en.wikipedia.org/wiki/HTML5#New_APIs) diagramming app** from it.
 To get it hot off your latest build, you can script this step and run it just before using the diagrammer - or hook it into your build pipeline to automate it for Continuous Integration.